OfqualGovUK/ofqual-recognition-citizen-api/README.md

 - **`AzureAdB2C:SignedOutCallbackPath`**
   The callback path when signing out of Azure B2C, typically set to `/signout-callback-oidc`.

+- **`AzureBlobStorage:UseManagedIdentity`**
+  A flag for enabling Managed Identity authentication, requires a valid ServiceUri to be specified

+- **`AzureBlobStorage:ServiceUri`**
+  The connection string for the managed identity service to be used, not required if typical connection strings are being used.

+  - **`AzureBlobStorage:ConnectionString`**
+  The connection string for your Azure Storage account.
+This grants access to Blob containers and their contents, when managed identites are not being used.

 - **`GovUkNotify:ApiKey`**
   The API key for the GovUK Notify library to function.